No, joint audit is not valid in Lithuania.

 - Lithuania is a member of the EU and NATO, and follows the Western model of internal and foreign politics.
 The country allows unrestricted movement of capital and dividends across the EU.

-- The standard corporate tax rate (15%) in Lithuania is one of the lowest in the European Union.
+- Lithuania's standard corporate tax rate (15%) is one of the lowest in the European Union.

 - Lithuania has entered into double tax avoidance treaties with over 50 countries, including China, Canada and the United Kingdom.